cliangyu/Cola/README.md

 ## 🙏 Acknowledgements

 Evaluation code is borrowed from [aokvqa](https://github.com/allenai/aokvqa).
+Part of this README is borrowed from [visual_prompt_retrieval](https://github.com/ZhangYuanhan-AI/visual_prompt_retrieval).